Packaging an Electron application (Quick Start) as an IoT GUI

 Now Frame’s window should contain the “Hello World!” app.

-If your application doesn’t appear or look right at this stage, then this is the time to work out the fix, before packaging as a snap.
-You will see some examples of the problems you might encounter in the developer guide.
+If your application doesn’t appear in the Ubuntu Frame window or look right at this stage, then this is the time to work out the fix, before packaging as a snap.

 Packaging your application as a Snap

-Now that you know how to confirm that the application is working with Ubuntu Frame, the next step is to use snap packaging to prepare it for use on an IoT device.
+Now that you know how to confirm that an application is working with Ubuntu Frame, the next step is to use snap packaging to prepare the application for use on an IoT device.
 As before, this section will show you how to package your application together with some issues you might find and their troubleshoot.

 Snap packaging for IoT graphics